nuts-foundation/nuts-node/docs/pages/getting-started/5-irma-contract.rst

 In the contract signing flow, the device running the IRMA app communicates with the Nuts node directly.
 Therefore the Nuts node needs to be accessible to the public internet.
-All APIs on the Nuts node starting with ``/public`` must be accessible over https without any security measures in place.
+All APIs on the Nuts node starting with ``/public`` (without a trailing slash) must be accessible over HTTPS without any additional security measures that could prevent access by mobile devices.
 A domain must also be available which resolves to those APIs.
 The domain must be configured on the Nuts node: